 Training employees should be at the top of most organizations' learning strategies.

 When you offer employees training opportunities for personal and professional development, you build a learning culture that benefits the entire organization.
-Workers can develop a range of skills to achieve their career goals while you benefit from increased productivity and engagement stemming from employee training initiatives.
+Workers can develop a range of skills to achieve their career goals while you benefit from increased employee engagement and productivity stemming from training initiatives.

 It's clear that learning benefits workers and is ultimately good for the organization.
 Businesses that create and execute a robust enterprise learning strategy will also experience other positive impacts.
 These benefits extend far beyond the expected perks like increased efficiency.